Yanni Gourde: Tampa Bay Lightning

-On March 10, 2014, Gourde agreed to a one-year American Hockey League (AHL) contract with the Syracuse Crunch and a two-year entry level contract with their NHL affiliate, the Tampa Bay Lightning, to begin in the 2014–15 season.
+On March 10, 2014, Gourde agreed to a one-year AHL contract with the Syracuse Crunch and a two-year entry-level contract with their NHL affiliate, the Tampa Bay Lightning, to begin the 2014–15 season.
 He responded to surprisingly lead the Crunch in goals scored with 29, including a team-leading eight on the powerplay.
 He completed his break-out season with 57 points in 76 games.

 Gourde was returned to the Crunch after competing in the Lightning's training camp to begin the 2015–16 season.
 He continued his scoring pace from the previous season and placed third amongst the team points when he received his first NHL recall to the Lightning on December 14, 2015.

 On December 14, 2015, the Lightning recalled Gourde along with teammate Joël Vermin.
 On December 15, 2015, Gourde made his NHL debut in a 5–4 overtime Lightning win over the Toronto Maple Leafs.
 Gourde also registered his first career NHL assist and point on a Mike Blunden goal.

 On July 25, 2016, the Lightning announced the re-signing of Gourde to a one-year, two-way contract.
 Gourde appeared in two games the previous season, recording an assist and two penalty minutes.
 He also played in 65 games with the Crunch, recording 14 goals and 44 points.

 On March 11, 2017, Gourde scored his first NHL goal, against the Florida Panthers, shorthanded on the penalty kill.
 In so doing, Gourde became the fourth Lightning player to score their first career goal shorthanded.